Sanoras1/DnD-TCP-Trader/README.md

 first integration of a script that trade spams trade bots in dark and darker

 Requirements to run:
-1. pyautogui (pip install pyautogui)
+1. pyautogui
-2. pytesseract (pip install pytesseract) this is just a python wrapper for tesseract ocr.
+2. pytesseract
+3. pillow
+4. scapy
+5. requests
-3. tesseract OCR
+6. tesseract OCR
-4. requires Windows operating system
+7. requires Windows operating system
-5. not required, but utilizes docker
-6. if using docker also make note to used a linux based os, on windows you can use services such as wls.dll
+8. optional: docker (on Windows you can use WSL)

 Image resources used by the automation scripts are stored in the `assets` directory at the repository root.
 If you modify or replace any of the PNG